IMMIGRATION RESOURCES

 Phone: 734-372-4994

-Cooley Law School plans to open an immigrant rights and civil advocacy clinic at its Ann Arbor campus.
+Cooley Law School Immigrant Rights and Civil Advocacy Clinic at its Ann Arbor campus.
+The clinic

 Provides services in the following areas: